TCPA compliance checklist

 TCPA opt-out requirements

-- Under the TCPA, ensure your business offers a straightforward opt-out method for messages.
+• Under the TCPA, make sure that your business offers a straightforward opt-out method for messages.

-- Regularly remind subscribers of the opt-out process by including ‘STOP’ instructions in every message sent.
+• Regularly remind subscribers of the opt-out process by including ‘STOP’ instructions routinely in messages.

 Discover the latest requirements of consent revocation now.